 - Offer a constant supply of hot water to any number of taps

-- Perfect for homes where a lot of hot water is used at the same time
+- A typically great choice for homes where a lot of hot water is used at the same time

-- Suitable for large households with two or more bathrooms
+- Typically suitable for large households with two or more bathrooms

 - Requires a cold water storage tank in the loft as well as a hot water tank

 What boiler brands are there to choose from?

 There are a number of boiler brands available on the market.
 The brands that we work with are popular within the industry and pride themselves on their production of highly-efficient, top-quality boiler systems.
 Although some are more expensive than others, you can rest assured that all of the boilers that we supply are manufactured with your satisfaction in mind.
 Boiler brands that may be available include:

 Approximate price range (boiler only): £590 - £2200†